-Observe the following: \begin{itemize} \item Given $(X,\tau)$ a topological space, $\tau$ is an upward complete preorder. \item If $\bool{B}$ is a boolean algebra, then $\bool{B}^+:=\bool{B}\setminus\{0_\bool{B}\}$ with the induced order is a separative ordered set. \item A boolean algebra $\bool{B}$ is complete if and only if $\bool{B}^+$ is upward complete. \item If $P$ is a pre-order, we can always surject it onto a separative pre-order via an order and incompatibility preserving map. \end{itemize} \begin{definition} The \emph{boolean completion} of a partial order $(P,\leq)$ is a complete boolean algebra $\bool{B}$ such that there exists a dense embedding $e:P\to \bool{B}^+$.\\ The \emph{boolean completion} of a boolean algebra $\bool{B}$ is the boolean completion of the separative order $\bool{B}^+$. \end{definition} \begin{theorem} If $P$ is a partial order, then $\RO(P,\tau_P)$ is its boolean completion, as witnessed by the map
+Observe the following: \begin{itemize} \item Any separative pre-order $P$ does not have a minimum (unless it has only one element), and in case it is an upward complete partial order the following holds: for any $p\in P$ and $A\subseteq P$, $\bigvee_P(\downarrow A\cap \downarrow p)=p$ if and only if $\downarrow A\cap\downarrow p$ is a dense open subset of $\downarrow p$. \item Given $(X,\tau)$ a topological space, $\tau$ is an upward complete partial order. \item If $\bool{B}$ is a Boolean algebra, then $\bool{B}^+:=\bool{B}\setminus\{0_\bool{B}\}$ with the induced order is a separative partially ordered set, and is atomless if $\bool{B}$ has no atoms. \item A Boolean algebra $\bool{B}$ is complete if and only if $\bool{B}^+$ is an upward complete separative pre-order. \item If $P$ is a pre-order, we can always surject it onto a separative pre-order via an incompatibility-preserving morphism. \end{itemize} \begin{definition} The \emph{Boolean completion} of a partial order $(P,\leq)$ is a complete Boolean algebra $\bool{B}$ such that there exists a dense incompatibility-preserving morphism $e:P\to \bool{B}^+$.\\ The \emph{Boolean completion} of a Boolean algebra $\bool{B}$ is the Boolean completion of the separative order $\bool{B}^+$. \end{definition} \begin{theorem} If $P$ is a partial order, then $\RO(P,\tau_P)$ is its Boolean completion, as witnessed by the map